 Anxiety is the most common mental health condition in Australia, affecting around one in every four people.

-The Mood and Anxiety Management program at The Hollywood Clinic runs each fortnight and uses intensive Cognitive Behavioural Therapy and Schema Focused Therapy in a small group format providing participants with the best opportunity of recovering from their mood disorder and staying well.
+The Mood and Anxiety Management program at Ramsay Clinic Hollywood runs each fortnight and uses intensive Cognitive Behavioural Therapy and Schema Focused Therapy in a small group format providing participants with the best opportunity of recovering from their mood disorder and staying well.

 Every weekday morning for 10 days (usually starting on a Monday and ending on a Friday).